Published on March 16, 2023 by Content admin

 Law Degree Entry Requirements

 So you’ve decided on your subjects – now which grades do you need?
 The average grades required for law courses in the UK are around ABB (with the lowest being around BBC).
 This increases, though, for universities like Oxbridge, who are usually looking for AAA.
-Academic ability is particularly important for pursuing an education/career in law, so it’s important to do the best you can in your A-Level exams.
+Academic ability is particularly important for pursuing a career in law, so it’s important to do the best you can in your A-Level exams.

 • What skills does it develop? (the most important point, in our opinion)